Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 **Key ingridients**: GitHub, Beaitiful Jekyll, and your creativity.

 ## Step I: Open GitHub Account
-If you don' have one, you wil need to sign up [here] (https://github.com/).
+If you don' have one, you wil need to sign up [here](https://github.com/).
 GitHub is a free version control tool that let you host one static website through GitHub Pages, which will be used for this tutorial.

 ## Step II: Fork Beautiful-Jekyll Repository
-Fork [Beautiful-Jekyll project] (https://github.com/daattali/beautiful-jekyll/) by clicking on *Fork* as shown below:
+Fork [Beautiful-Jekyll project](https://github.com/daattali/beautiful-jekyll/) by clicking on *Fork* as shown below:
 ![fork](/assets/img/fork.jpeg)